This guide is for you if you want to migrate a mailing list to Discourse.

 The settings file contains multiple examples on how to split data files:

 Fromheader.
 Choose a regular expression that works for your files.

-- There’s also an example for files for the popular Listserv mailing list software.
+There’s also an example for files from the popular Listserv mailing list software.

 prefer_htmlallows you to configure if the import should use the HTML part of emails when it exists.
 You should choose what suits you best – it heavily depends on the emails sent to your mailing list.